intelligent-environments-lab/CityLearn/README.md

     - EnergyStorage
 ![Demand-response](https://github.com/intelligent-environments-lab/CityLearn/blob/master/images/citylearn_diagram.jpg)
 ### Building
-The heating and cooling demands of the buildings are obtained from [CitySim](https://www.epfl.ch/labs/leso/transfer/software/citysim/), a building energy simulator for urban scale analysis.
-Every building is instantiated by defining its associated energy supply and storage devices.
+The heating and cooling demands of the buildings are obtained from [EnergyPlus](https://energyplus.net/).
+The file [building_attributes.json](/data/building_attributes.json) contains the attributes of each building, which can be modified.
+We do not advise to modify the attributes Building->HeatPump->nominal_power and Building->ElectricHeater->nominal_power from their default value "autosize", as they guarantee that the DHW and cooling demand are always satisfied.
 - Methods
   - ```state_space()``` and ```action_space()``` set the state-action space of each building
   - ```set_storage_heating()``` and ```set_storage_cooling()``` set the state of charge of the ```EnergyStorage``` device to the specified value and within the physical constraints of the system.
 Returns the total electricity consumption of the building at that time-step.